 One of the best financial advisor marketing strategies is a plan to get more referrals.

 During your annual meeting, ask your clients what would need to occur for them to be comfortable introducing others to you.
-If they are not comfortable providing a warm introduction to you, then ask them if they belong to any groups or associations that bring in guest speakers.
+If they are uncomfortable providing a warm introduction to you, ask them if they belong to any groups or associations that bring in guest speakers.
 Speaking to groups where your target audience belongs is an effective strategy for meeting more people.

 While most financial advisors and coaches seek referrals from traditional sources in their industry, an often-overlooked gold mine is non-traditional partners.
 For example, if you are a financial professional serving business owners, CPAs and attorneys would be a traditional referral source.
 A non-traditional source would be a banker, commercial realtor, or business broker.

-The advantage of non-traditional referral sources is that they do not have as many competitors vying for their referrals.
+The advantage of non-traditional referral sources is that they have fewer competitors vying for their referrals.
 As a result, it is easier to get warm introductions.

 Creating a flow of qualified, profitable prospects that want your advice is critical to a successful financial advisor marketing plan.